jtcomp/VivadoTestProject/README.md

 # VivadoTestProject
-Test project to work with Vivado's version control systems
+A test project to figure out how to implement version control with Vivado and other Xilinx tools.